GiovanniNoe02/Classification-of-Emotions-using-EMO-DB/README.txt

 - FDL_project_developement_with_saved_weights.ipynb – same as above, but models are not retrained (weights are loaded)
 - FDL_project_test.ipynb – notebook for testing the final model on our custom audio files
 - FDL_project_test_with_saved_weights.ipynb – same as above, but models are not retrained (weights are loaded)
-- ModelsWeights/ – directory containing pretrained model weights
-  - If compressed, unzip before use.
-  - If provided as a link, place the folder in the same directory as the other project files.
+- ModelsWeights/ (https://drive.google.com/drive/folders/1Stt-d1HFR45A4qVq8F5gSlikGyOSnCaJ?usp=drive_link) – directory containing pretrained model weights, place the folder in the same directory as the other project files.

 -------------------------------------------------------------------
 How to Reproduce the Project